lynnlangit/gcp-essentials/1_storage/1a_Storage/gcloud-gsutil/gcloud-storage.md

-# What is GCLOUD Storage?
+# What is the gcloud storage command set?

-Using the new `gcloud storage ...` command is an alternative to using `gsutil` commands to work with GCS (Google Cloud Storage).
+Using the new `gcloud storage ...` command set is an alternative to using `gsutil` commands to work with GCS (Google Cloud Storage) object instances (buckets, folders, files).

 (From GCP [Docs](https://cloud.google.com/blog/products/storage-data-transfer/new-gcloud-storage-enables-super-fast-data-transfers)) *"Gcloud storage takes large files and breaks them down into pieces, so that transfers can best take advantage of the available bandwidth.
 What’s new in `gcloud storage` (vs `gsutil` is its **parallelization strategy**, which treats task management as a graph problem, where each unit of work is treated as a node, and each dependency as an edge.
 This strategy allows **more work to be done in parallel** with far less overhead.
 Under the hood, gcloud storage also benefits from a new hashing library that enables faster integrity checking.
 It can also adjust its own settings based on the workload and local machine size to optimize for performance."*